First time workers

 For more information and examples concerning multiple jobs, take a look at the factsheet Students with multiple jobs.

 If you change jobs

-When you leave a job where you have paid tax through PAYE, your employer will give you a form P45.
+If you are leaving a job, but not starting another one (for example, because you are going to study or are going travelling), make sure you get a form P45.
 You should give Parts 2 and 3 to your next employer so they know what tax you have paid so far in the tax year.

 If you lose your form P45, tell your new employer – they may ask you to complete a Starter Checklist.
 You should complete the Starter Checklist as soon as possible before your first payday, so your employer knows what tax code to use.
 Give the completed Starter Checklist to your employer and keep a copy for your own records.
 Do not send the checklist to HMRC.